 Top spots for a beverage: The Pier, Esplanade

-Must-do tours: Daintree rainforest tour, Kuranda visit by train/Skyrail, reef cruise
+Must-dos: Daintree rainforest tour, Kuranda visit by train/Skyrail, Great Barrier Reef cruise

 Best times to visit

 To beat the north’s heat and humidity, winter is the perfect time to visit Cairns and Port Douglas.
 From June to August, the days are dry and temperatures hover around the mid 20s.

 The wet season slowly builds up throughout September, October and November.
 From December to February, temperatures push into the 30s and umbrellas bear the brunt of the bulk of the region’s annual rainfall.
 However, storms come and go quickly, with bright sunshine in between.
 This is the best time of the year for diving and snorkelling.

 Stinger season runs from November through to May (although Box Jellyfish may be present at other times of the year).
 The swimming enclosures at popular beaches are your best bet.
 Obey all signs and beach closures.
 It’s for your protection!

 Cairns tours & experiences

 A vibrant regional culture and an eclectic live music scene mean there’s never a dull moment in Cairns.

 The award-winning Tjapukai Aboriginal Cultural Park combines ancient culture with modern technology.
 The Indigenous creation story is told through traditional dance and hi-tech holograms.